JMPolvillo/Perseo/README.md

 ## Organization

-The organization and diagram for the project is shown in the [Jira Table](https://sofiaramirezleiva157.atlassian.net/jira/software/projects/AS/boards/2)) of the project.
+The organization and diagram for the project is shown in this [link](https://)) of the project.

 ## Project Objectives: